 We welcome parents to all training sessions and competitions and value your support.
 We are keen to try and involve parents in the club and if you would like more information about this do not hesitate to ask one of the coaching team.
 Below is some more information about training times, dates, kit and club registration.

 What does a newcomer need to know?

 - Players should be suitably clothed for all coaching sessions and matches – shorts / skirt / skort / tracksuit trousers + suitable shirt / sweatshirt / fleece.
-Club kit is available to purchase – see separate kit form.
+Club kit is available to purchase – for U12s and below from InterSport in Herne Hill and for U14s and U16s from Silverfx via the club website.
 Shin guards are essential and all players are strongly advised to wear a mouth guard.
 Trainers, even if not specially designed for astroturf should have a good grip and laces should be tied up sufficiently tightly so as to support the foot and help get a good grip on the pitch.
 Football boots or any other studded boots may not be worn.
 Anyone with long hair should wear it in such a way as to keep it off their face (e.g. bandana / ponytail).